mellonis/turing-machine-js/README.md

 - STATE: replaceAllBSymbolsByAsterisk
 - ACTIONS:
     - write symbols: ['c']
-    - do following carriers movements: [right]
+    - do the following carriers movements: [right]
 - NEXT STATE: replaceAllBSymbolsByAsterisk
 ```
     [____a*c______]    [____a*c______]